Why Texas?

-Texas is consistently ranked as the top state in the country to do business.
+With an economy larger than many countries, Texas is consistently ranked as the top state in the U.S. for business.
 Powered by more than 50 Fortune 500 companies, thousands of publicly traded companies, and 3.1 million small businesses, the state boasts a robust and diverse economy that attracts entrepreneurs and investors from around the globe.

-To help educate those Texans, we have seven public university systems, 37 public four-year universities and 50 community college districts.
-The state is also home to six of the nation’s top 100 universities, according to U.S. News & World Report, and 11 Tier One research universities, which help develop a strong talent pipeline.
+Texas’s higher education system fuels innovation and research to help power its strong economy.
+We have seven public university systems, 37 public four-year universities, and 50 community college districts.
+The state is also home to six of the nation’s top 100 universities, according to U.S. News & World Report, and 11 Tier One research universities, supplying a strong talent pipeline.

 The Lone Star State continuously invests in its workforce through programs such as the Skills Development Fund, the Texas Talent Connection Grant, and the Governor’s University Research Initiative (GURI).
 GURI helps recruit nationally recognized researchers from around the world to Texas, bolstering our state’s higher education institutions as we foster the workforce of the future.